Hummels clears the air with reported Bayern target Tuchel

-Bayern Munich defender Mats Hummels has revealed that he held clear the air talks with Thomas Tuchel, his boss at former club Borussia Dortmund.
+Bayern Munich defender Mats Hummels has revealed that he has held clear-the-air talks with Thomas Tuchel, his boss at former club Borussia Dortmund.

 Germany international Hummels and Tuchel were reported to have had a frosty relationship during their solitary season together at Signal Iduna Park in the 2015-16 campaign.